 How to set up Alexa to play radio stations

-The process is quite simple and easy, though depending on where you live you may have different options for Alexa Skills that are available to play radio stations.
+The process is quite simple and easy, though depending on where you live, you may have different options for Alexa Skills that are available to play radio stations.

-A list of available radio tuning apps for your area will display, including popular favorites like radio.com and MyTunerRadio, or check out our list of the best internet radio stations.
+A list of available radio tuning apps for your area will appear on the display, including popular favorites like radio.com and MyTunerRadio, or check out our list of the best internet radio stations.

 How to play local radio stations